puppetlabs/puppetlabs-cd4pe/test/README.md

     -o|--object-store disk|artifactory|s3   specify the object-store (disk)
     -s|--ssl                                configure SSL (not configured)
-    -p|--no-po-check                        disable the 1Password op tool sanity check (enabled) -b|--base <base>                        specify base name of workspace, email & username (otto)
+    -p|--no-op-check                        disable the 1Password op tool sanity check (enabled) -b|--base <base>                        specify base name of workspace, email & username (otto)

-For `--no-po-check`, the `op` tool uses a 30 minute token, and occasionally gets confused when checking token status; this short-circuits the check, but a valid token is still required for the tool itself to work.
+For `--no-op-check`, the `op` tool uses a 30 minute token, and occasionally gets confused when checking token status; this short-circuits the check, but a valid token is still required for the tool itself to work.
 You can create the following Bash alias to make it simpler to re-up the token:

     alias optoken='eval $(op signin puppet)'